 Working Papers

-"How Do Acquisitions Affect the Mental Health of Employees?" (with Marieke Bos, Ramin Baghai & Rui Silva), R&R Management Science
+"How Do Mergers Affect the Mental Health of Employees?" (with Marieke Bos, Ramin Baghai & Rui Silva), conditionally accepted at Management Science

-Using employer-employee level data linked to individual health records, we document that the incidence of stress, anxiety, depression, psychiatric medication usage, and even suicide increase following acquisitions.
+We study employee mental health to assess the long-term, non-monetary consequences of mergers.
+Using employer-employee level data linked to individual health records, we document that the incidence of stress, anxiety, depression, and psychiatric medication usage increase following mergers.
 These effects are prevalent among employees from both targets and acquirers, in weak as well as in growing, profitable firms.
-Employees who experience negative career developments within the merging firms, 'blue-collar' workers, and employees with lower cognitive and non-cognitive skills are most affected.
-A variety of tests address endogeneity concerns, including an analysis exploiting failed mergers.
-Our findings point to mental illness as a significant non-pecuniary cost of acquisitions.
+Employees who experience negative career developments within the merging firms, "blue-collar" workers, and employees with lower skills are most affected.
+Mergers that generate more mental illness among employees perform worse after the transaction.
+A variety of tests address endogeneity concerns.

 Using an exhaustive panel of French income and wealth taxpayers, we find that entrepreneurs pay far more wealth taxes once they retire.
 Despite this, entrepreneurs do not leave France more often than high-wage employees upon retirement.
 Rather, retired entrepreneurs reinvest part of the proceeds from the sale of their business into tax-favored angel investments.